Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 Temple of Hadrian

 As you continue down Curetes Street, the main thoroughfare of Ephesus, you will come to the remains of the Temple of Hadrian.
 Built in 138 AD the temple honors the Roman Emperor Hadrian, who did visit Ephesus during his rein.
-This area of Epheus has a number of notable sites including the Roman Baths and the Public Toilets.
+This area of Ephesus has several notable sites including the Roman Baths and the Public Toilets.
 The baths were not just for bathing but were a common venue for socializing and philosophizing.
 The Public Toilets were actually quite sophisticated with a drainage system and running water.
 It’s amazing to think how developed they were over two thousand years ago.

 Across from the Temple of Hadrian is one of the highlights of Ephesus, the Terrace Houses.
 Excavated in the 1960s this area requires a separate entrance fee and the area is now covered with a protective roof to limit the erosive effects of the weather.
 The Terrace Houses are a “must see” and will give you an excellent look into life here over two thousand years ago.
 The Terrace Houses contain the remains of six residential houses spread out over three terraces.
 The oldest of the homes is thought to date back to the 1st century BC.